Harrison Plaza: Background and early years

-The property was built in a former cemetery destroyed during World War II and cleared of graves afterwards.
-Before the development, the area used to be known as Fort San Antonio Abad in Malate, Manila, Harrison Park, and Ermita Cemetery, respectively.
+The property was built on a former cemetery that was destroyed during World War II and subsequently cleared of graves.
+Before its commercial development, the area was historically known as Fort San Antonio Abad, Harrison Park, and Ermita Cemetery.

-Harrison Plaza opened in 1976 and was the first modern shopping mall in the Philippines after the opening of Ali Mall.
-The Martel family leased the lot where the mall is standing under a contract with the city government of Manila.
-Despite being built on the site of a former cemetery, very few urban legends involved the place.
-The retail center was the first air-conditioned shopping mall in the Philippines.
+Harrison Plaza opened in 1976 and is widely regarded as the first modern and fully air-conditioned shopping mall in the Philippines, following the opening of Ali Mall.
+The Martel family leased the 7 ha lot from the city government of Manila to build the complex.

-Fire, two-year closure, second opening
+Fire and reopening

 After the mall was razed by a fire, it was shuttered for renovations from 1982 to 1984.
-When it was reopened to the public in 1984, the mall featured a cinema, amusement rides, a jai alai fronton site (until it was converted to SM Hypermarket in 2010), a fountain, a Catholic chapel, and a hotel in the 1990s.
-It was anchored by the country's major department store chains like SM Department Store and Rustan's.
+Upon reopening to the public in 1984, the complex expanded its offerings to include a cinema, amusement rides, a jai alai fronton (which operated until it was converted to an SM Hypermarket in 2010), a fountain, a Catholic chapel, and later a hotel in the 1990s.
+The mall was anchored by major Philippine department store chains, primarily SM Store and Rustan's.

-Aftermath
+Decline and SM buyout

-While new malls were being built by SM, Ayala, Robinsons, and Megaworld, as well as a makeover of Ali Mall, Harrison Plaza changed very little, and the environment around it became "quite unpleasant as well with urban decay, squalor, and disorder".
+Throughout the 2000s and 2010s, as competing developers like SM, Ayala, Robinsons, and Megaworld built modern mega-malls across the metropolis, Harrison Plaza saw very few upgrades.
+The mall and its immediate surroundings eventually suffered from urban decay and squalor.

 In June 2016, it was reported that SM Prime Holdings was planning to invest to redevelop the mall and put up business process outsourcing offices and residential towers in the Harrison Plaza complex.
 The firm is partnering with the city government of Manila, which has an economic interest in the redevelopment project.

 In April 2018, SM Prime Holdings finalized a deal to buy out the Martel family from its contract with the City of Manila to redevelop and manage Harrison Plaza.
 Since the shopping center was in need of redevelopment and lagged behind other malls in the metro, SM Prime Holdings plans to build a new shopping center with a residential condominium above it.
-The Martel family's contract for the mall would expire by 2020 or 2022.